damianhakert/damianhakert.github.io/source/_posts/2016-02-10-gitlab-open-strategy.markdown

 We want to share this with the entire Gitlab community so you know how and why important decisions are being made.

+We think having our Strategy in the open will make it better for users and it will make the product better.
+We will get more feedback and potential team members can self-select by learning about the driving forces behind our choices.

 Often users are left wondering and speculating why companies do certain things.
 We feel you have every right to know.
 From whom we partner with and the investment burden we take on,